alimkhanabdykalykov-oss/100-days-of-code/days/day001/README.md

-Built a straightforward, lightweight script to handle cross products for 3D vectors, including support for complex numbers.
+Built a straightforward, lightweight script to calculate cross products for 3D vectors.
+The implementation supports complex numbers, allowing for operations within a complex-valued 3D space.
+All logic is manual, original code.